RDLLab/posggym/docs/tutorials/environment_creation.md

 To illustrate the process of implementing a custom environment, we will implement a very simple game ``HurdleRace``.
 In this environment two agents are racing down a straight path, both agents are in separate tracks, and each track contains hurdles.
 The first agent to reach the end of their track wins, receiving a reward of `1` while the other agent receives a reward of `-1`.
 Each agent has two actions: `run` and `jump `.
 The `run` action moves the agent two cells forward but cannot go over hurdles, while `jump` action moves the agent one cell forward but can go over hurdles.
 The positions of the hurdles are the same for both agents but are random for each episode.
 Agents receive a single observation, whether the next cell contains a hurdle or not, so do not receive any information about the other agent or the position of all the hurdles.

-The ``HurdleRace`` environment is very simple and really doesn't require any strategy, but will be a nice example for demonstrating how to create a custom environment.
+The ``HurdleRace`` environment is very simple and really doesn't require much strategy, but it will be a nice example for demonstrating how to create a custom environment.

 The full code is available at [`posggym/examples/custom_envs/hurdle_race.py`](https://github.com/RDLLab/posggym/blob/main/examples/custom_envs/hurdle_race.py).